Full-Time, Exempt Position

 The Center for Environmental Health (“CEH”) is a nonprofit 501(c)(3) organization that protects people from toxic chemicals and promotes business practices that are safe for public health and the environment.
 We stop corporations from exposing people to toxic chemicals, collaborate with responsible businesses and industry leaders, and are committed to inclusive, community-led solutions that address environmental injustices in low-income communities of color.

 CEH is an organization of committed science-driven advocates who work together to keep short-sighted business interests from harming people in the name of profit.
 We are proud of our work and achieve big wins for people’s health.
 The organizational culture is one of entrepreneurism and thoughtfully assessed risk taking.
 CEH believes that to protect the health of all people, we must address the disproportionate health effects of toxic chemicals caused by systemic racism and other social injustices.
 The movement to eliminate dangerous chemicals must move forward in partnership with environmental, racial, reproductive and other related justice movements working to address the pressing social justice issues of our day.
-CEH’s headquarters are in Oakland, and we have a small team based in North Carolina’s Triangle Area.
-The Program Director will preferably be based in one of these locations, though strong candidates based elsewhere will be considered.
-CEH staff are currently working remotely due to the COVID-19 pandemic.
-A reopening plan for the Oakland office is being developed based on local guidelines and staff needs and perspectives.
+CEH’s headquarters are in Oakland, and we have some remote staff across the U.S. The Program Director will preferably be based in the Bay Area, though remote candidates will be considered.

 At CEH, striving for justice, diversity, equity and inclusion (“JEDI”) for all is critical to our mission and values.
 We know that having a team that is diverse in race, ethnicity, gender, gender identity and expression, ability, sexual orientation, age, background, and opinions — and fostering inclusion among that team — is core to achieving our organizational goals.
 CEH strives to recruit talent from a diverse pool of candidates and ensure that those professionals it hires are sufficiently supported so that they flourish.
 The organization wants everyone to not only have a seat at the table, but to know that their presence and input makes the organization stronger.